nginx/unit-docs/source/howto/security.rst

    permissions to manage access.
 For more info and real-life examples, refer to our app :doc:`howtos <index>` and the 'File Permissions' callout above.

-.. nxt_details:: Unit Process Summary
+.. nxt_details:: Unit's Process Summary

    .. _security-processes: